kwokcb/ShadingLanguageX/docs/Proposals.md

 # TODO setting addressmode sets vaddressmode and uaddressmode
 # TODO use pathlike instead of specific Path/str types
 # TODO -n --node-graphs argument that specifies functions and loops should use nodegraphs
+# TODO add check that named arguments always come after positional for functions
+# TODO allow loop iteration variables to int/vecs/colors as well as floats
 ```